Siddpat/Siddpat/README.md

 ### 🧠 Deep Learning
 - **Fault Line Detection**: Built a robust ANN to detect fault lines in geological images.
 - **Sentiment Analysis**: Used LSTM networks for analyzing the sentiment of IMDB movie reviews.(https://github.com/Siddpat/NLP-model-on-INMD-Reviews)
+- **RAG Based AI Agent**: Used Pathway API to develop an RAG based AI application on streamlit, for optimized Dropbox document retrieval.

 ### 🔬 Scientific Research
 - **Smart Grid Integration(ongoing)**: Studying the application of smart grids for efficient energy distribution with Prof. S.R.
 Mohanty.